abhisahu47/SOLT/README.md

-# SOLT - Science of Life and Transformation
+# SOLT - Science of Living Things

 ## About This Project